 Want to review a book on the natural and/or social science facets of conservation?
 We look for reviews that handle critical takes on subjects covered in the book.
 We publish book reviews on both current books as well as old classics that have been forgotten or have current relevance. (between 1000 to 1500 words).

-Current Conservation is proud to introduce a special section dedicated to all the field assistants working on projects across the world.
-This section features stories from the field and memories of working with field assistants at various sites.
+Current Conservation is proud to introduce a special section dedicated to all the field associates working on projects across the world.
+This section features stories from the field and memories of working with field associates at various sites.
 These could be specific incidents or an overall field experience with them.
 (1200 to 2000 words).

 Have an interview with someone interesting in the field of conservation?
 Write to us with your pitch/submission.
 To understand the interview format, please look at our previous stories. ( 1500 to 2000 words)